 Like all of PACD’s sub-grant programs, the conservation districts will be the primary applicants.
 Conservation districts, with the consultation of their diverse advisory groups and conservation district boards, will submit applications for projects to PACD for approval.
 The program opens July 1, 2023, and will close June 30, 2027.

-Financial and other support for the PRISM Pilot Program in NW Pennsylvania is provided by the Pennsylvania Association of Conservation Districts, Inc. through a Landscape Scale Restoration Grant from the USDA Forest Service.
-“This institution is an equal opportunity provider.”
+Financial and other support for the PRISM Pilot Program in NW Pennsylvania is provided by the Pennsylvania Association of Conservation Districts, Inc. through a Landscape Scale Restoration Grant with the Forest Service, U.S. Department of Agriculture (USDA).
+USDA is an equal opportunity provider, employer, and lender.